OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

 5) Maintainers will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We'll check that all tests pass, review the coding style, and check for general code correctness.
 If everything is OK, we'll merge your pull request and your code will be part of Open Zeppelin.

-*IMPORTANT* It is not uncommon for almost finished PRs to stay unmerged for a long time, so, considering the effort you put in your code, please pay attention to the maintainer's feedback since its a necessary to keep up with the standards Open Zeppelin attains to.
+*IMPORTANT* Please pay attention to the maintainer's feedback, since its a necessary step to keep up with the standards Open Zeppelin attains to.

 ## All set!